In celebration of the GameCube's 20th birthday, we're republishing this look back at Nintendo’s little box of tricks...

 Unfortunately, despite some brilliant games, Nintendo was fighting a losing battle.
 The PS2 had dug trenches long before GameCube arrived on the battlefield, and with Microsoft now muscling in on another front, Nintendo found itself boxed in.
 Console sales were initially strong, but they slowed and by the end of the generation Nintendo found itself in third place as Sony took the lion’s share of the market once again.

-GameCube was undoubtedly a commercial disappointment, if not outright failure for Nintendo.
+GameCube was undoubtedly a commercial disappointment, if not an outright failure for Nintendo.
 According to its own figures, the console achieved lifetime sales of 21.74 million.
-To put that in perspective, N64 sold 32.93 million units and at the time of writing there are already 36.87 million Switches in the wild, just two-and-a-half years since the hybrid console’s launch - only Wii U has sold less than the GameCube.
+To put that in perspective, N64 sold 32.93 million units and at the time of writing there are 89.04 million Switches in the wild four-and-a-half years since the hybrid console’s launch — only Wii U has sold less than the GameCube.
 Fortunately, Nintendo was buoyed at the time by the overwhelming success of its handheld business, so while sales might have been sobering, there was never any danger of a Sega-like exit from the hardware industry.

 Ultimately Nintendo would burst out of those cube-shaped confines, changing the conversation with its next console.
 If it was out-of-step with gamers, the solution was simply to expand the definition of gaming to encompass a whole new ‘mass’ of players, and the experiments and technology from the GameCube era were key to Wii's development.
 The old joke that the Wii is just two GameCubes duct-taped together might be an exaggeration, but the ‘Cube’s ‘Flipper’ chip was the basis for Wii’s ‘Hollywood’ equivalent, just as the IBM’s 'Broadway' chip shared the PowerPC architecture of GameCube's 'Gekko' CPU.
 The core of the console would arguably go on to power a revolution, and while there may only be around 21 million GameCubes in the wild, the vast majority of the 101.63 million Wiis out there also play those cute little discs.
 Couple that with its library of incredible games and — regardless of the sales numbers — it's very hard to see GameCube as anything but a triumph.